Cambuchi/blog-src/content/posts/my-first-post.md

 ### Regular workflow

-1. Create a new post on Forestry, nothing will stop you now.
+1. Create a new post on Forestry.
-2. Click Save on the top right when you are done making your content.
+2. Click Save on the top right when you are done.
 This commits your post markdown file into your GitHub repository.
 3. Git Bash into your build directory on your machine.
 4. Run `update.sh` and then `deploy.sh`